facjure/public-domain-poetry/README.md

 If you're a developer,[fork](https://help.github.com/articles/fork-a-repo), add new poems, and send a [pull](https://help.github.com/articles/using-pull-requests) request.

-If you're a scholar, student, publisher, interested in curating poetry for the web and print, request access by sending an email to priyatam@facjure.com, and signup for a free [github](https://github.com/) account.
+If you're a scholar, student, or publisher interested in curating poetry, request access by sending an email to priyatam@facjure.com, and signup for a free [github](https://github.com/) account.
 We'll help you get up and running with scripts, editors, and even a browser interface.

 ## Copyright & License